tekumara/pyspark/README.md

 ## Rationale

+The [pyspark distribution on pypi](https://pypi.org/project/pyspark/) ships with hadoop 2.7 and no cloud jars (ie: hadoop-aws).
-Common practice is to use hadoop-aws 2.7.3 as follows:
+So common practice is to use hadoop-aws 2.7.3 as follows:

 ```
 pyspark --packages "org.apache.hadoop:hadoop-aws:2.7.3" --driver-java-options "-Dspark.hadoop.fs.s3.impl=org.apache.hadoop.fs.s3a.S3AFileSystem"